-A series of maps have been prepared which identify Future Land Use, Transportation, and Natural, Historical, and Community Facilities within the study area.
+A series of maps have been prepared which identify future land use, transportation, and natural, historical, and community facilities within the study area.

-The Southern Frederick Area Plan originally promoted five main areas of new land use focus; the Sherando Center, the Route 277 Triangle; Center of Economy, Interstate Commercial @ 307, White Oak Woods Neighborhood Village, and Tasker Woods.
-In the 2014 update, several additional areas of land use focus were envisioned; Lakeside Neighborhood Village, Artrip Neighborhood Village, Warrior and Tasker Neighborhood Village, and Lake Frederick Neighborhood Village.
+The Southern Frederick Area Plan originally promoted five main areas of new land use focus; the Sherando Center, the Route 277 Triangle; Center of Economy, Interstate Commercial at I-81 Exit 307, White Oak Woods Neighborhood Village, and Tasker Woods.
+In the 2014 update, several additional areas of land use focus were envisioned: Lakeside Neighborhood Village, Artrip Neighborhood Village, Warrior and Tasker Neighborhood Village, and Lake Frederick Neighborhood Village.